Maoism: Criticism and implementation

-Some say Mao departed from Leninism not only in his near-total lack of interest in the urban working class but also in his concept of the nature and role of the party.
-On the other hand, for Mao, this question would always be virtually impossible to answer.
+Slavoj Žižek asserts that the major development of Marxism Mao made lies in his materialistic dialectics, and thinks Mao actually rejects Hegel's dialectical synthesis of "the negation of negation", but develops "negative dialectics" on the basis of the disadvantage of infinity.

 Jung Chang and Jon Halliday contend that implementation of Maoist thought in China was responsible for as many as 70 million deaths during peacetime, with the Cultural Revolution, the Anti-Rightist Campaign of 1957–1958, and the Great Leap Forward.
+Active campaigns, including party purges and "reeducation", resulted in imprisonment or the execution of those deemed contrary to the implementation of Maoist ideals.
 Some historians have argued that because of Mao's land reforms during the Great Leap Forward which resulted in famines, thirty million perished between 1958 and 1961.
 By the end of 1961, the birth rate was nearly cut in half because of malnutrition.
 Critiquing discourses on deaths under Maoism, academics Christian Sorace, Ivan Franeschini, and Nicholas Loubere observe that these discourses attribute responsibility for deaths in manner not typical of discourses on other ideologies, such as liberalism.

-Active campaigns, including party purges and "reeducation", resulted in imprisonment or the execution of those deemed contrary to the implementation of Maoist ideals.
-The incidents of destruction of cultural heritage, religion, and art remain controversial.
 Some Western scholars saw Maoism as specifically engaged in a battle to dominate and subdue nature and was a catastrophe for the environment.

 Nationalism

 Mao's nationalist impulses also played a crucially important role in adapting Marxism to the Chinese model and in the formation of Maoism.
 Mao believed that China was to play a crucial preliminary role in the socialist revolution internationally.
-This belief, or the fervor with which Mao held it, separated Mao from the other Chinese communists and led Mao onto the path of what Leon Trotsky called "Messianic Revolutionary Nationalism", which was central to his philosophy.
+This belief, or the fervour with which Mao held it, separated Mao from the other Chinese communists and led Mao onto the path of what Leon Trotsky called "Messianic Revolutionary Nationalism", which was central to his philosophy.